Senior Vice President and Medical Director, The Menninger Clinic, and Medical Director, Addictions Services

 Associate professor, Menninger Department of Psychiatry & Behavioral Sciences, Baylor College of Medicine

-As medical director, Susan Hardesty, MD, oversees the medical staff at Menninger and all assessment and treatment programs.
+As medical director, Dr. Hardesty oversees the medical staff at Menninger and all assessment and treatment programs.
 She joined The Clinic in 2009 after holding the same post at the Institute of Psychiatry and serving as vice chair of Clinical Services for the Department of Psychiatry & Behavioral Medicine at the Medical University of South Carolina (MUSC) in Charleston.

 She has worked as an inpatient psychiatrist and hospitalist at MUSC, developing clinical expertise and conducting research on acute treatment of bipolar and psychotic illnesses as well as forensic psychiatry.
 Dr. Hardesty has co-authored peer-reviewed papers on medication management, treatment outcomes and quality service delivery.